Preconfigured Depreciation Methods

 4–4–5 Calendar Depreciation

-The 4-4-5 Calendar Depreciation method computes depreciation on a daily basis.
-When you enable the Use Accounting Period Dates for Depreciation preference in the Fixed Assets Setup page, the generated depreciation history record and journal entry will use the end date of the base period.
+The 4-4-5 Calendar Depreciation method computes depreciation daily.
+When you enable the Use Accounting Period Dates for Depreciation preference in the Fixed Assets Setup page, the generated depreciation history record and journal entry will use the base period's end date.

 Formula: 12*((CC-RV)/AL)*(DP/FY)

-DP/FY is a pro-rated calculation which is based on the number of days in a period.
-In a 4–4–5 calendar, this is equivalent to 28 days for 4 weeks, 35 days for 5 weeks, and 36 days for the last period of the year.
+DP/FY is a pro-rated calculation based on the number of days in a period.
+In a 4–4–5 calendar, this equals to 28 days for 4 weeks, 35 days for 5 weeks, and 36 days for the last period of the year.

 Note:

-When using the 4–4–5 calendar depreciation method, make sure the asset’s depreciation rule is not set to pro-rata.
-Using the pro-rata depreciation rule, the system will compute the depreciation amount based on a 30–day month.
-In a 4–4–5 calendar, the difference in the estimated days and the real length of the period alters the depreciation amount.
+When using the 4–4–5 calendar depreciation method, make sure the asset’s depreciation rule isn't set to pro-rata.
+The pro-rata rule computes depreciation based on a 30–day month.
+In a 4–4–5 calendar, the difference between the estimated days and the real period length changes the depreciation amount.

 Period